Days of the New (1999 album): Touring and promotion

 In June 1999, the band tentatively planned to tour Europe in September before a lengthy US tour in the summer of 2000, but this did not pan out.
 Meeks debuted his new seven-member band lineup on September 4, 1999, at the Ear Xtacy store in Louisville.
 According to Pollstar, the official tour would begin in Pensacola, Florida, on October 22; however, Yahoo!
 Music stated that same day that touring would run from October 21 in Chattanooga, Tennessee, through November 27 in Louisville, Kentucky.
 The concerts exhibited "more of a dramatic show" and "more of a choreographed direction" compared to previous Days of the New tours.
 This included a backdrop screen, stage props, and other effects and, in the words of Travis Meeks, wouldn't be "just a rock 'n' roll show" but " more of a sensory-experience thing."

 According to Meeks, the band toured for two months in support of Green after which he and Scherzinger had a "small fling".
 Despite her already having a boyfriend, Meeks admits to having had a crush on her during this period.
 He later expressed interest in working with her again on his much delayed Days of the New Presents Tree Colors.

-Green features two singles.
+Green had two singles.
 Its lead, "Enemy", charted well and gained music video rotation on MTV.
-The track introduced Day of the New's new sound to the mainstream with its unique blend of acoustic and electronic elements.
-A second single, "Weapon and the Wound", features a somber ballad approach heavily showcasing the clarinet.
-It charted at number 10 on Mainstream Rock Tracks but did not achieve the success of its predecessor.
+A second single, "Weapon and the Wound," charted at number 10 on Mainstream Rock Tracks.